-If a Non-U.S. Holder is eligible for a reduced rate of U.S. federal withholding tax pursuant to an applicable income tax treaty, such holder may obtain a refund or credit of any excess amount withheld by timely filing an appropriate claim for refund with the IRS.
+A non-U.S. holder of Class B common stock that is eligible for a reduced rate of withholding tax pursuant to an applicable income tax treaty may obtain a refund of any excess amounts withheld if an appropriate claim for refund is timely filed with the IRS.

-Gain on Sale, Exchange or Other Taxable Disposition of Shares of Our Class B Common Stock
+Gain on Disposition of Shares of Class B common stock